solkiim/random-puppy-site/README.md

-# sol.kim
+# just a random puppy site
-site content for sol.kim
+previously site content for sol.kim

-bought the domain but now I don't know what to do with it so...
+bought the domain and didn't know what to do with it for years...

+but now using it for a real purpose but this puppy site remains